imccausl/tip-distribute/README.md

 ### 2) notifying people who filled-in for someone, but work at a different store:
 There are times when someone from another store substitutes for a person at their home store.
 Tracking these people tends to be impossible.
 They are known only by a uniquely idenfiable ID number that can't really be looked up in any easy way.
 Although they earn tips for the time they worked, it's never easy to notify them that they are ready for pick-up, or figure out when/if they will even pick them up in the first place.
 At the bottom of every Starbucks safe, there are unclaimed tips that sit neglected for a non-standardized amount of time.

-Here, I track who the substitute person is, how long their tips have been waiting and when they are due to expire.
+Here, I track who the substitute/temporary worker is, how long their tips have been waiting and when they are due to expire.
 (The administrator can set an expiration time.)

-## Challenges